nathanmarz/storm/external/storm-kafka/README.md

 subsequent runs of the topology because now the topology will rely on the consumer state information (offsets) in ZooKeeper to determine from where it should begin (more precisely: resume) reading.
-If you want to force the spout to ignore any consumer state information stored in ZooKeeper, then you should set the the parameter `KafkaConfig.ignoreZkOffsets` to `true`.
+If you want to force the spout to ignore any consumer state information stored in ZooKeeper, then you should set the parameter `KafkaConfig.ignoreZkOffsets` to `true`.
 If `true`, the spout will always begin reading from the offset defined by `KafkaConfig.startOffsetTime` as described above.